Notes on the Geography of Oklahoma: University of Oklahoma Campus 2

-The last of the dinosaurs: the Physical Sciences Complex, completed in 1969 and designed by Dow Gumerson, reputedly to resist student attack in that tumultuous decade.
+The last of the dinosaurs was the Physical Sciences Complex, completed in 1969 and designed by Dow Gumerson, reputedly to resist student attack in that tumultuous decade.
 Behind it is the "blender," its windows sealed to prevent anyone spoiling the processed air.

 Starting in the 1980s, the pendulum began swinging back to Gothic.
 An early sign was the Bizzell Library's Neustadt Wing, designed by Hellmuth, Obata, and Kassabaum before that company had bulked up to become, as HOK, the fourth largest architectual firm in the world.
-Here, they blended the colors and proportions of the old library with modern simplicity.
+Here, they blend the colors and proportions of the old library with modern simplification.